killermouse0/MassHash/README.md

 # MassHash
-A tool to compute hashes in a parallel fashion
+A tool to compute hashes in a parallel fashion.

+The list of the files to hash is to be provided through stdin.